jamesjonesmath/canvancement/assignments/show-overrides/README.md

 This script has been tested in Firefox, Chrome, and Safari.
 It works with Assignments, Quizzes, or Discussions that have multiple due dates.

 ## Quick Install
-1. Make sure [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome or Safari is installed and enabled
+1. Install and enable the [Tampermonkey](http://tampermonkey.net/) browser extension
 2. Install the [show-overrides.user.js](https://github.com/jamesjonesmath/canvancement/raw/master/assignments/show-overrides/show-overrides.user.js) file

 ## About